suneetasharma/SOC-Hands-On-Challenge/1-Log-Analysis/Day04_1_Log_Analysis_Linux-UFW-Logs/README.md

 - These logs can be ingested into SIEM platforms like Wazuh, Splunk, or ELK for real-time alerting.

-Conclusion
+✅ Conclusion
-In this lab, I learned how to simulate a denied connection using UFW, locate its log entry, and interpret log fields.
+✅ Enabled and configured UFW logging on a Linux system

+✅ Simulated a denied inbound connection using port 8080

+✅ Identified and analyzed the UFW log entry in /var/log/syslog

+✅ Interpreted critical fields like SRC, DPT, and PROTO for threat context

-This hands-on exercise highlights the importance of Linux logs in SOC operations.
+✅ Understood the importance of UFW logs in SOC environments for identifying unauthorized access attempts

-UFW logging is a lightweight and valuable source of network-level threat data in home labs and production environments alike.